Projects Related to the Dietary Guidelines

 These reference values provide an important source of evidence for the Dietary Guidelines by helping to understand if the population is meeting or exceeding nutrient needs through the foods and beverages consumed.

-The Dietary Guidelines use the DRIs to make food-based recommendations that help Americans to meet their nutrient needs.
-For example, the USDA Dietary Patterns included in the Dietary Guidelines are based on the DRI nutrient standards.
+The Dietary Guidelines uses the DRIs to make food-based recommendations that help Americans to meet their nutrient needs.
+The Dietary Guidelines includes in Appendix 1 nutritional goals for different age-sex groups, which are based on the DRI nutrient standards.
+These nutritional goals are also included in the USDA Dietary Patterns to ensure that the patterns are designed to meet nutrient needs of individuals across the lifespan.

-The National Academies of Sciences, Engineering, and Medicine (National Academies) establishes DRIs for the United States and Canada.
+The National Academies establishes DRIs for the United States and Canada.
 The U.S. and Canadian governments work together through the Joint U.S.-Canada DRI Working Group to determine which DRIs need to be updated and to sponsor the DRI development process.
 The DRI Working Group prioritized updating the energy and macronutrient DRIs.
 The review of the energy DRI is now complete.
 The macronutrient DRIs will be updated over the next few years with evidence reviews beginning soon on protein and carbohydrates.

 Healthy Eating Index

 The Healthy Eating Index (HEI) is a tool designed to evaluate how well a set of foods and beverages, such as the foods commonly consumed by Americans, aligns with dietary patterns recommendations from the Dietary Guidelines for Americans.
 The HEI-2020 aligns with the key recommendations from the Dietary Guidelines for Americans, 2020-2025 (for those ages 2 years and older).
 Additionally, a newly developed tool, the HEI-Toddlers-2020 assesses how well diets of toddlers (ages 12 through 23 months) align with the new recommendations for this life stage.
-The publication of the HEI-2020 and the new HEI-Toddlers-2020 is anticipated in the September issue of the Journal of the Academy of Nutrition and Dietetics.
-The prepublication versions are now available online ahead of print.
+The publication of the HEI-2020 and HEI-Toddlers-2020 can be found in the May 2023 issue of the Journal of the Academy of Nutrition and Dietetics.

 MyPlate Consumer Education Resources